approov/aws-ec2-traefik-setup/README.md

 This setup script will let Traefik running and listening for incoming requests on port `80` and `443`, where requests for port `80` will be redirected to port `443`.

 ## TLS CERTIFICATES

-Traefik uses LetsEncrypt to automatically generated and renew TLS certificates for all domains is listening on.
+Traefik uses LetsEncrypt to automatically generated and renew TLS certificates for all domains is listening on, and the will keep the public key unchanged, thus a mobile app can implement certificate pinning against the public key without the concern of having the pin changed at each renewal of the certificate.

 ## DEPLOY SERVER EXAMPLE

-Let's see an example of deploying Python Shapes API backend into the `demo.approov.io`.
+Let's see an example of deploying Python Shapes API backend into an EC2 instance listening at `*.demo.example.com`.

 #### Create the folder